Research

 Surface

-Chemistry and Catalysis Our research focuses on the fundamental understanding of
+Chemistry and Catalysis Our research focuses

-structure-reactivity relationships of nanocatalysts for heterogeneous
+on the fundamental understanding of structure-reactivity relationships of nanocatalysts for heterogeneous catalysis.
+The research

-in-situ characterization of catalyst structures, as well as chemical
+catalyst structures, as well as chemical mechanism studies.
+The design and synthesis of catalytic

-and synthesis of catalytic materials with controlled structures and
+materials with controlled structures and characteristics at the

-characterization coupled with the understanding of the local structure can
+the understanding of the local structure can provide important knowledge for

-provide important knowledge for the engineering of materials with desirable
+the engineering of materials with desirable properties for specific

-properties for specific applications.
-We use two approaches to investigate heterogeneous
+applications.
+We use two

-nanocatalysts.
-Surface science studies
+Surface science studies of

-of well-defined model surfaces under
+well-defined model surfaces under

 ultrahigh vacuum conditions using combined spectroscopy and microscopy